 Notes

-*⅔ cup sugar for dark chocolate brownies and ¾ cup for classic brownies.
+*Use ⅔ cup sugar for dark chocolate brownies and ¾ cup for "classic-tasting" brownies.
 Do not use coconut sugar, they won't taste the same!
+For lower sugar brownies, I've made them with ½ cup cane sugar and they're still amazing.

 **Regular unsweetened cocoa powder, raw cacao, and Dutch-process cocoa powder (more intense chocolate flavor) all work well.
 My favorite batch was with Guittard Dutch-process!